chriskonnertz/DeepLy/README.md

 > ⛔ ATTENTION: This is a beta branch.
 Ready to be tested, not ready to be used in production!

-[DeepL.com](https://www.deepl.com/) is a next-generation translation service.
+[DeepL](https://www.deepl.com/) is a next-generation translation service.
-DeepLy is a dependency-free PHP library that implements a client to interact with the DeepL API using an API key.
+DeepLy is a dependency-free PHP library that implements a client to interact with the [DeepL API](https://www.deepl.com/docs-api) using an API key.
-You can get an API key for free on their website.
+You can get an API key for free on their [website](https://www.deepl.com/).
 DeepLy automatically supports both the free and the pro API.
-For interactive demo scripts take a look at the [demos](demos) folder.
+For interactive demo scripts take a look at the [demos folder](demos).

 ## Installation

 This library requires PHP 8.0 or higher and the cURL extension.
-Install trough [Composer](https://getcomposer.org/):
+Install DeepLy trough [Composer](https://getcomposer.org/):

 ```
 composer require chriskonnertz/deeply